 DEFENSE BASE ACT – DEFENDING THOSE WHO DEFEND US Scott J. Bloch believes passionately in helping overseas workers and their families who have been injured in the course of helping the United States of America in the wars in Iraq and Afghanistan.
 His understanding comes from a core of values including having a child who has served in harms way in Iraq as well as his championing rights of services members as the chief enforcer under USERRA in the federal government from 2004 through 2008.
 He has recovered in excess of $200 million for injured workers in the last 11 years.

-He appeared in a recent Documentary on the plight of contractors who served in Iraq and Afghanistan and elsewhere in support of the United States governemnt’s efforts abroad, which appeared internationally on ARTE television and RT and other cable channels.
-See select interviews from that documentary here.
+He appeared in a recent Documentary “Americas Forgotten Heroes” on the plight of contractors who served in Iraq and Afghanistan and elsewhere in support of the United States government’s efforts abroad, which appeared internationally on ARTE television and RT and other cable channels.

 He created an entire unit to enforce the employment rights of service members, the USERRA unit.
 He has brought a class action against a federal agency for systemic violations of USERRA and Veterans Preference Laws, which settled last year for an undisclosed sum.
 In government, he brought the first ever prosecutions by a federal agency under USERRA in the statutes’ ten-year history.
 These were successful.

 He testified before the House Veterans Affairs Committee about the abuses of employee rights.
 Read that testimony here at page 23 of the 108th Congress House Veterans Affairs Hearing on June 23, 2004, “Protecting Those Who Protect Us.”
 One dramatic example of what Bloch accomplished came when a member of the National Guard was deprived of his pension with the U.S. Department of Health and Human Services after being discriminated against because of his service to our country.
 Bloch got him his full benefits in a few months, after the Department of Labor put him through 7 years of run arounds and no results.
 Read about it here.